infracost/docs/docs/features/terraform_modules.md

 ### S3 modules

 If you store your private modules in an S3 bucket, you need to provide readonly AWS IAM credentials so the CLI can download them and estimate their costs.
 You can do this using the usual `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, and the following policy for your S3 bucket.
-Infracost Github App users can define these environment variables in the Org Settings > Integrations > GitHub App > Next page.
+Infracost Github and GitLab App users can define these environment variables in the Org Settings > Integrations > GitHub or GitLab App > Next page.

 ```json
 {